vipinagrawal25/MeMC/README.md

 # Visualization

 Visualization of membrane can be done using [visit](https://visit-dav.github.io/visit-website/index.html) or [paraview](https://www.paraview.org).
-We provide a python utility "utils/viz_memc.py".
+We provide a python utility to convert the hdf5 file to vtk format, `utils/viz_memc.py`.
 The program takes three arguments:
 1) Snapshot from the `exe_memc`
 2) The file with connections, or `conf/dmemc_conf.h5`
 3) Name of the output file with extension `.vtk` which will be read from Visit.